Kingsholme, Queensland: Education

 There are no schools in Kingsholme.
-The nearest primary schools are Ormeau State School in neighbouring Ormeau to the north-east and Cedar Creek State School in neighbouring Cedar Creek to the west.
-The nearest secondary school is Ormeau Woods State High School in Ormeau.
+The nearest government primary schools are Ormeau State School in neighbouring Pimpama to the north-east and Cedar Creek State School in neighbouring Cedar Creek to the west.
+The nearest government secondary school is Ormeau Woods State High School in Ormeau to the north-east.

 Amenities

 Ormeau Rural Fire Station is the southern side of eastern end of Upper Ormeau Road (27.8031°S 153.2597°E).

 There are a number of parks in the locality, including: